canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 {% include image.html name="RecommendedVsCustom.png" alt="Recommended index with all columns in the Users table" caption="Recommended index with all columns in the Users table" width="800px" %}

-SQL Server recommended one index but used another.
-Even when the recommended index was in place.
+SQL Server recommended one index but used another, even when the recommended index was in place.

-SQL Server only looks at WHERE and SELECT part of queries to build recommendations.
+SQL Server only looks at the WHERE and SELECT clauses of queries to build recommendations.
 We can create better indexes than the recommended ones for queries with ORDER BY and GROUP BY clauses.

 ## Recommended indexes and key order

 Next, let's dig into the order of keys in recommended indexes.

-**Keys on the recommended indexes are based on equality and inequality comparisons on the WHERE.
+**Keys on recommended indexes are based on equality and inequality comparisons on the WHERE clause.
 Columns with equality comparisons are shown first, followed by columns with inequality comparisons**.

 Let's add another comparison to our sample query.
 This time, let's look for users from Colombia with more than 10 reputation points.